Abductcows/java-bit-array/CONTRIBUTING.md

 Thank you for taking an interest in this project.
 You can contribute by writing code to fix/extend the features or use/test the class itself.

 You should start by [creating an issue](https://github.com/Abductcows/java-bit-array/issues) and relaying your idea or findings.
+You can find issue templates [here](https://github.com/Abductcows/java-bit-array/issues/new/choose) but using them is not mandatory.

 ### Bug reports